rdev1991/tomcat-password-encryption/README.md

 Please feel free to use and report issue.

-Please note that this lib can be used any server as long as the library kept in the classpath and factory bean refer to the encrypted class name.
+Please note that this lib can be used in any server/jvm as long as the library kept in the classpath and factory bean refered to the encrypted class name.